 I remember when the doctors told me my child had hydrocephalus and myelomeningocele and that he would not be able to do anything that another child would do.
 I was devastated to say the least!

-Through the years, my son has proved them wrong time and time again by overcoming obstacles that having Spina Bifida can give.
+Through the years, my son has proven them wrong time and time again by overcoming obstacles that having Spina Bifida can give.
 He spoke his first sentence at nine months old, he crawled on time, he used a wheelchair for the first time at 12 months old.
 My son is now an honor student in “regular” education classes and very active in wheelchair sports.
 He has many friends and excels in everything that he does.

 About Spina Bifida